 The impact of chatbots is profound and it’s going to be really significant.
 Today most digital experiences are menu driven, top down and a teeny bit linear.
 Conversation based interactions – what we as humans have evolved over millions of years to be good at (and we are really rather good at it) – comes naturally to us.
 So online experiences are going to change from top down to bottom up.
 Rather than offering a menu you’ll simply be asked “How can I help?”, “What are you looking for?” or “Shall we pick up exactly where you left off?”.
 Your interaction is then based on precisely what you’re after and the menu appears at the bottom of your screen, not the top.
 Crazy.
 For a human though that’s pretty logical.
 This is what I want – oh look – here are three options exactly relevant to what I’m after.

 All blogs come with a diagram so mine features a chart from a journal you will not have read – yes Chatbot Magazine exists.
-The chart (hope you can see it) shows how, based on a set of likely questions from a user, content is structured accordingly, not the other way round.
+The chart shows how, based on a set of likely questions from a user, content is structured accordingly, not the other way round.
 You can then overlay content with tone of voice and personality.
 All this creates flow.
 And flow is something that us humans really find appealing – if we can ease our way through an experience using the minimal grey matter, it matters and creates a lot of goodwill that we can rest our brains.